peterkappus/hugo-pk/content/blog/basic-agile-terminology/index.md

 Some teams also have a **pre-planning** session or **backlog refinement** session to ensure the items at the top of the backlog are well-defined and understood by the whole team.

 ## Kanban
-The other major agile framework, **Kanban**, comes from another Japanese word which means "signboard".
+The other major agile framework, **kanban**, comes from another Japanese word which means "signboard".
 The kanban method originated at Toyota where sign cards would be placed in a stack of automobile parts (e.g. tires) to indicate when the assembly technicians should request more stock.
 In this way, they reduced excess inventory build up and ensured parts were always available when needed.

 In software development, kanban creates a visible workflow of different states and encourages individuals to "pull" work through the system as they have capacity to prevent unfinished work from building up.
 The four basic steps of kanban are to: